SamTh3D3v/AltBrowser/Alt-Browser.package/AltRemoveCategoryCommand.class/README.md

-Remove a class category (a RPackage tag now).
+Remove a system category.

-Todo: think of a way to integrate that into RB undo (if the category has classes).
+It should also triggers the removal of the tag of the same name, but this doesn't work, so remove also the tag by hand.